KIMI-EHU25/Minesweeper-py/README.md

-# Minesweeper (Python)
+# Minesweeper

 A Python implementation of the classic **Minesweeper** game.
-This project focuses on the **core game logic**, including mine placement, board generation, and cell-revealing behavior.
+This project focuses on implementing the **core game logic**, including board generation, mine placement, and cell-revealing mechanics.

 ---

 ## 🎮 Features

 - Grid-based Minesweeper board
-- Randomized mine placement
+- Random mine placement
 - Adjacent mine counting
-- Recursive reveal of empty cells
+- Recursive revealing of empty cells
-- Win and loss detection
+- Game win and loss detection
-- Console-based gameplay logic
+- Console-based gameplay

 ---

-## 🛠️ Built With
+## 🛠️ Technologies Used

 - **Python 3**
 - Standard Python libraries only